shiwanilama2002/LearningCoreJava/README.md

 Object and Class:
 Learned the principles of Object-Oriented Programming (OOP), focusing on objects and classes.
 Creation of objects, constructors, and understanding instance vs. class variables.
+Learned today about the crating an array of an object .